cpflueger2016/Kaya-ListerLab-Tutorial/README.md

 ```
 to request a `1h` session with `4 cores` and `20GB of RAM` in total.

-__IMPORTANTLY__ exit the session by typing `exit` in the terminal to free up resources.
+__IMPORTANTLY__ exit the session by typing `exit` in the terminal to free up resources ❗

 ## Examples

-Provide some examples or use cases to demonstrate the concepts explained in the tutorial.
-You can include sample code or scripts along with explanations.
+Now let's run some SLURM scripts and change them so you can see how they work.

+[] Login to Kaya and download the tutorial by executing `git clone https://github.com/cpflueger2016/Kaya-ListerLab-Tutorial/tree/main`.

 ## Contributing